 From there I headed down south to Bristol, Tennessee to go to East Tennessee State University to do my three year residency in Family Medicine.
 My intention was that this would be a three year paid vacation in the mountains, and afterwards I would return to my home place.
 Well that did not happen either.
 I met Dr. Fred Harkleroad and Dr. Chuck Bolick who delivered babies, which I wanted to do, so I joined their practice.
 I started private practice and delivered babies, did hospital rounds, rounded at the nursing home, and was, by all definitions, a true family physician.
 I was a young doctor convinced there was better living through chemistry and kept my spiritual beliefs separate from the scientific evidenced based medicine I practiced.

 I became disenchanted after ten years of watching most patients getting sicker and sicker and taking more and more medications.
-The rare patients that got better changed.
+The rare patients that got better, changed their lives.
 In all my observations and interviews, I learned that what really changed were their thoughts.
 The people that tried the fad diets, diet pills, and latest and greatest medication just relapsed into more sickness.
 But those that changed their thoughts began to heal their being.

 Well, be careful what you say.
 The next day Bobby came by the office, and I just happened not to be doing anything, just sitting with the lights off at my desk to save money.
 He said, “Boy come with me.”